 - Follow a ketogenic diet (nutritional ketosis): By following a diet that is high in fat, modest in protein and low in carbohydrate, we can naturally induce our body to start burning fat for fuel and producing ketones.

 - Take ketone supplements (therapeutic ketosis): A second option is to consume ketones in the form of a supplement.
-Supplements provide the exact same ketone bodies that are produced naturally in the body.
+Supplements like Perfect Keto Ketone Salts that provide the exact same ketone bodies that are produced naturally in the body.
 And while supplements are not a complete replacement for the benefits of ketones produced through diet, they do lower the barrier by allowing anyone to start benefiting from therapeutic ketones.

 Hybrid strategy: A hybrid strategy is to follow a low-carb/high-fat ketogenic diet to induce nutritional ketosis and use ketone supplements strategically.
-Supplements can help ease the transition into ketosis, they can be an effective tool when we are knocked out of nutritional ketosis and they can help push ketone levels higher in the body for added benefit.
+Supplements like Ketone salts or MCT oil can help ease the transition into ketosis, they can be an effective tool when we are knocked out of nutritional ketosis and they can help push ketone levels higher in the body for added benefit.

 For a great overview of the various types of Ketogenic diets, and their therapeutic use please see this chart put together by the Charlie Foundation.